top of page

 When is Water Sampling Required?

-Water sampling is not always routine, but becomes essential where:
+Water sampling is not always routine, but it becomes essential in certain situations:

 Testing can confirm whether bacteria such as Legionella are present and whether further action is required.